Archive

 And that pretty much brings us to now.
 Jenn is off for the next several days so we are celebrating New Years together.
 I think the plan is going out with some of her friends from work.

 This is the 25th blog of 2009, so I did not manage to beat last years 45.
 25 blogs in a your comes out to about one post every 2 weeks.
 Well, I am fairly sure I can beat that in 2010.
-I have actually been toying with moving the blog from hosting myself to Wordpress.com.
+I have actually been toying with moving the blog from hosting myself to WordPress.com.
 They are free, but I would need to pay for my domain name still and for a domain hosting fee.
 Nearlyfreespeech.net has been great, but they are raising some fees.
 It is understandable and not by much, but for me it will nearly double my hosting fees.

 I am closing in on 20,000 visitors, and should make it sometime next year.
 Traffic has been too variable for me to make a very accurate guess but it should be around early March, give or take.
 Also, this being post 584, I should hit 600 mid to late 2010.
 As far as word count, I was at 168,265 as I started this post and have already added nearly 600 words in this post.
 170k is given, but I think 200k is a bit of a stretch for the upcoming year.